-At the end of 2019, the IPO was composed of a total of 149 staff.
-At the end of 2020, there were 148.1 staff (full time equivalent) serving in the IPO.
-Of the 148.1 staff, there were 27.6 staff directly involved in making first instance determinations on applications for international protection at year end.45 Data for 2021 was not available at the time of updating.
+At the end of 2020, the IPO was composed of a total of 148.1 staff members.
+Of the 148.1 staff, there were 27.6 staff directly involved in making first instance determinations on applications for international protection at year end.101 Data for 2021 was not available at the time of updating.
+At the end of 2022, the IPO was composed of a total of 201.1 staff members (full-time equivalents).
+Out of the 201.1 staff members, a total of 40 individuals were involved in the decision-making process.102

-Statistics provided by IPO, April 2022.

-Quality assurance and control:
+Quality assurance and control

 While the authors are not aware of any specific quality assurance or control mechanisms in place within the IPO, the UNHCR, in line with its advisory role, states that it regularly works in conjunction with the IPO with a view to improving the quality of decision making.
-This work includes the development and delivery of training, and the review of decisions and other support initiatives, and draws on the best practice developed by the UNHCR through activities implemented in other EU Member States and internationally.46
+This work includes the development and delivery of training, and the review of decisions and other support initiatives and draws on the best practice developed by the UNHCR through activities implemented in other EU Member States and internationally.103